 Military officers in Gabon say they have seized power

-DAKAR, Senegal — Mutinous soldiers in Gabon said Wednesday they were overturning the results of a presidential election that was to extend the Bongo family's 55-year hold on power.
+DAKAR, Senegal — Crowds celebrated in Gabon after mutinous soldiers said Wednesday they were seizing power in order to overturn the results of a presidential election, seeking to remove a president whose family has held power for 55 years.

-The central African country's election committee announced that President Ali Bongo Ondimba, 64, had won the election with 64% of the vote early Wednesday morning.
-Within minutes, gunfire was heard in the center of the capital, Libreville.
+The coup attempt came hours after the central African country's President Ali Bongo Ondimba, 64, was declared winner of an election marred by fears of violence.

-A dozen uniformed soldiers appeared on state television later the same morning and announced that they had seized power.
+Within minutes of the announcement, gunfire was heard in the center of the capital, Libreville.
+Later, a dozen uniformed soldiers appeared on state television and announced that they had seized power.

+Crowds in the city took to the city's streets to celebrate the end of Bongo's reign, singing the national anthem with soldiers.

+"Thank you, army.
+Finally, we've been waiting a long time for this moment," said Yollande Okomo, standing in front of soldiers from Gabon's elite republican guard.

 The soldiers intended to "dissolve all institutions of the republic," said a spokesman for the group, whose members were drawn from the gendarme, the republican guard and other elements of the security forces.